Prefill-Decode Disaggregation (PD)#

 prefix_cache

-Default scoring policy for selecting prefill pods. prefix_cache or least_request.
+Default scoring policy for selecting prefill pods. prefix_cache, least_request, or conductor.

 AIBRIX_DECODE_SCORE_POLICY